78Alpha/NDSMicro/README.md

 Download Metroid Prime hunters (Because I made the script around that as it was the latest I had) Delete the rom.zip in Metroid Prime Humters
-Move the app.xml and meta.xml from that folder to the Input folder rename the MPH game folder to "Base" (such that Base contains code, meta, content, etc...) and move that to the Input Folder get some TGA files in that Input folder
+Move the app.xml and meta.xml from that folder to the Input folder rename the MPH game folder to "Modded_Base" (such that Base contains code, meta, content, etc...) and move that to the Input Folder get some TGA files in that Input folder
 Place NDS files next to the script (all of them, otherwise they will have the same xmls and might brick your sonsole...
 AKA, all or nothing)
 Lastly... run the script (depending on the number of games, it might take 11 or so hours, assuming you are doing all 6000+)